 3. Trust your employees.
 Many businesses were forced to switch to remote working with little transition time.
-Add in the fact that many employees are working remotely with the added stress of partners, kids or parents at home, and it can be easy to start worrying that productivity is going to tank.
-And it might sometimes.
+Add in the fact that many employees are working remotely with the added stress of partners, kids or parents at home, and it can be easy to worry about lost productivity.
 But instead of trying to document hours or track time online, which will just make employees resentful, trust them to get the work done.
 Engaged employees have an emotional connection to the company and want it to be successful, and they will do what they need to do to contribute to moving it forward.

 4. Ask for feedback.
 Giving employees a greater voice is probably the most important thing you can do right now.
 Most companies do one employee survey a year, if that, but now’s the time to double down.
-When you give employees a chance to weigh in on how leadership and management are dealing with the crisis, decisions being made about the future, how you can best support them, and what challenges they’re facing, they are likely to be loyal and supportive of you in return.
-In fact, we’ve been working with many of our clients to send short pulse surveys to check in with employees and show their support and willingness to listen with positive results.
+When you give employees a chance to weigh in on how leadership and management are managing the pandemic, decisions being made about the future, how you can best support them, and what challenges they’re facing, they are likely to be loyal and supportive of you in return.

 In the best of times, engaged employees can be brand advocates, innovators and thought leaders.
 In a time of crisis, they can be the glue that helps a business survive.
-If you want your employees to be engaged, they need to feel safe and secure to be able to do their jobs.
+If you want your employees to be engaged, they need to feel safe and secure to be able to do their jobs and feel comfortable asking for support.
 By creating and communicating a culture of empathy, caring and trust, employees will be more invested in the success of the organization.
-While times are tough for many businesses, the pandemic has created an opportunity for leadership to focus on their people, and when we turn the corner, hopefully be stronger and more resilient than ever.
+While times are tough for many businesses, the pandemic has created an opportunity for franchise leadership to focus on their people, and when we turn the corner, hopefully be stronger and more resilient than ever.